 Be careful out there!
-Cold winter weather patterns, seen recently with the return of the ‘Beast from the East’, can create one of the most dangerous hazards for road users – dreaded ‘black ice’.
+Cold winter weather patterns can create one of the most dangerous hazards for road users – dreaded ‘black ice’.

 Black ice is a thin coating of ice that forms on roads and pavements in freezing conditions.
 Its transparency means it blends in with the road surface below, making it incredibly difficult to spot and all the more hazardous.

 It’s a major cause of accidents during the winter months.
 So, whether you’re driving or walking, here are some tips for staying safe when there’s black ice about.